What is a competitive entry major?

 How many times a year does MSU accept applications and what is the deadline?

-Applications are accepted once a year.
+Applications are accepted twice a year.
 The deadline is 5 p.m. on Jan.
-31.
+31 and/or July 31.

 No late applications are accepted.
-If you are currently enrolled in fall courses at MSU or another program, please refrain from applying until you have submitted your final fall grades to the MSU admissions office.
-If you plan to take spring courses, please do not submit your application materials until you can include an unofficial spring schedule showing courses in which you are enrolled.
+If you are currently enrolled in courses at MSU or another program, please refrain from applying until you have submitted your final grades to the MSU admissions office.
+If you plan to take courses, please do not submit your application materials until you can include an unofficial schedule showing courses in which you are enrolled.

 How many students can be admitted each year?